CanastaWiki/Canasta/README.md

 Note, the kubernetes stack provided (same as the compose stack) does not include any front-end load balancer or proxy web server, so it's up to you to route the requests to the wiki pod/container.

+Note, the kubernetes stack provided relies on hostPath volume binds hence not intented to be used as a scalable solution (>1 pod per deployment).